Postpartum Hemorrhage

 What is postpartum hemorrhage (PPH)?

 PPH is the loss of large amounts of blood after delivery.
-Most common is early PPH.
-It happens within 24 hours of delivery.
-The risk for PPH is greatest within the first hour after delivery.
-Delayed or late PPH happens 25 hours to 6 weeks after delivery.
-PPH can be life-threatening no matter when it happens.
+Primary PPH happens within 24 hours of delivery.
+Secondary PPH happens 25 hours to 6 weeks after delivery.
+PPH is life-threatening no matter when it happens.

-- Blood clotting disorders include idiopathic thrombocytopenic purpura (ITP), thrombotic thrombocytopenic purpura (TTP), and von Willebrand disease.
+- A blood clotting disorder, such as idiopathic thrombocytopenic purpura (ITP), or von Willebrand disease

 What are the signs and symptoms of PPH?